Tais993/Tais993.github.io/article.markdown

 ## The beginning: ifs

-Before we start talking about switches, lets start at one of the first things you get taught when you start programming. \
+Before we start talking about switches, lets start at one of the first things you get taught when you start programming. <br />

-If statements, combine them with variables, and you have: the fundamental of programming. \
+If statements, combine them with variables, and you have: the fundamental of programming. <br />
 Right after if statements, you learn about else and if else statements.

-So lets go a little more advanced into how the compiler handles if's \
+So lets go a little more advanced into how the compiler handles if's <br />
 Let's say, we have an if statement.

 ```java